-This $7.9 million anonymous winner was lucky enough and he celebrated with his family but was obviously astonished at this huge win, saying “It still hasn’t sunk in yet.”
+This $7.9 million anonymous winner was lucky enough and he celebrated with his family but was astonished at this huge win, saying “It still hasn’t sunk in yet.”

 The General Manager of Keno, Terry Fowler, congratulated Australia’s biggest Keno winner and said that their team is happy for the prize to be won by a player in New South Wales, the place where the game was initially introduced.